databrary/presentations/2014-04-07-adv-bd-mtg/agenda.md

 			- Affiliates?
 		- Permissions in general, access controls
 		- Feedback on permissions
+	- Discuss authorization process
+				- Institutions signing for each investigator
 				- Shift to institutional agreements with instituitional administrative accounts

 1. Break 2:15